-Polly Towill is a partner in the Business Trial Practice Group in the firm's Los Angeles office.
-She is the leader of the Toxic Torts and Products Liability team, and a member of the firm's Diversity Committee and Latin American team.
-Ms. Towill was recognized by The Daily Journal editors as one of the "Top Women Litigators."
+Polly Towill is a partner in the Business Trial Practice Group in the firm's Los Angeles office, leader of the Toxic Torts and Product Liability team, and a member of the United States Law Firm Group's Litigation Committee.
+Ms. Towill was recognized by The Daily Journal

 Areas of Practice

 Ms. Towill has extensive experience in litigating complex business disputes in state and federal courts.
 She also regularly advises clients on preventative measures and risk management.
 Her varied practice includes representing clients in commercial transaction disputes involving breach of contract, unfair business practices, and fraud claims.
 She specializes in financial institution and services litigation, toxic tort and product liability matters, construction, and insurance litigation.

 Ms. Towill defends class action matters in state and federal courts alleging securities violations, business torts, false advertising, violations of telephone recording statutes, and other claims.
 In addition, she performs internal investigations and audits for her clients.